digicatapult/act-pot-cheribsd/README.md

 Three environment variables affect this command:

- - `FREEBSD_VERSION` specifies the version of FreeBSD to use (e.g. 13.1).
+ - `CHERIBSD_BUILD_ID` specifies the build of CheriBSD to use (e.g. 23.11).
-   If not specified this is the version of your host system.
+   If not specified this is the latest build of CheriBSD.
  - `RUNNER_NAME` specifies the name to give to this runner.
    If not specified then this is the {your hostname}-freebsd-{version number}.
  - `RUNNER_FLAVOURS` specifies a space-separated list of flavours that will be applied to the pot.